 This unique training manual is the place to begin, one step at a time.
 Through their own professional experience, instructors augment the validity of these skills and particular knowledge base.
 They know the truth.
 Sudden surges of emotional, physical and mental energy arise in tense situations.
 Energy that can be positively channeled for the benefit of all concerned: administrative support, team members and the general public.

 This is the book that covers it all.
-Begin to recognize, discuss and understand human nature in stressful circumstances.
-Work through the varied exercises in large or small training/teaching sessions.
-Use the material for distance learning.
-Discover the answers through self-examination on your own.
+Recognize and understand the ‘fight or flight’ basic core of human nature in stressful circumstances.
+Work through the varied exercises in large or small training/teaching/sharing sessions.
+Discover simple, new and effective choices based on examination and appreciation of your own awareness.

 Introduction to Interpersonal Communications: Attitude, critical thinking, left/brain-right brain thinking, intuition, synchronicities, goal setting, mind-body connection

 Individuality: Archetypes and human behaviour, myths of visible and invisible uniforms, unique identities, personal needs

 Thinking Freely: Origin of thoughts, self-discovery, raising consciousness, freedom of thought, sharing thoughts, giving up control